ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 Default value: 8192

 Merge reads rows from parts in blocks of `merge_max_block_size` rows, then merges and writes the result into a new part.
 The read block is placed in RAM, so `merge_max_block_size` affects the size of the RAM required for the merge.
 Thus, merges can consume a large amount of RAM for tables with very wide rows (if the average row size is 100kb, then when merging 10 parts, (100kb * 10 * 8192) = ~ 8GB of RAM).
-By decreasing `merge_max_block_size`, you can reduce the amount of RAM required for a merge.
+By decreasing `merge_max_block_size`, you can reduce the amount of RAM required for a merge but slow down a merge.

 ## max_part_loading_threads {#max-part-loading-threads}